Climate and Average Weather Year Round in Sacramento California, United States

 The average hourly wind speed in Sacramento experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 7.1 months, from January 31 to September 4, with average wind speeds of more than 6.2 miles per hour.
-The windiest day of the year is July 20, with an average hourly wind speed of 7.2 miles per hour.
+The windiest month of the year in Sacramento is July, with an average hourly wind speed of 7.1 miles per hour.

 The calmer time of year lasts for 4.9 months, from September 4 to January 31.
-The calmest day of the year is October 21, with an average hourly wind speed of 5.2 miles per hour.
+The calmest month of the year in Sacramento is October, with an average hourly wind speed of 5.3 miles per hour.

 The predominant average hourly wind direction in Sacramento varies throughout the year.